interstitialRedirectModalTitle

 • TNC has for years sustained the unique nature of the plant and animal communities at Morgan Swamp through invasive species control.

 • Hunting is permitted on a very select portion of the Morgan Swamp Preserve at certain times of the year.
 Permission to hunt is granted by TNC staff to a limited number of applicants.
-The permit application process for Morgan Swamp will be open from July 15-August 15, 2023.
-For more information about hunting, including links to permit applications (once open), please visit our Ohio Hunting page.
+The permit application process for Morgan Swamp will be open from July 15-August 15, 2024.
+For more information about hunting, including links to permit applications (when open), please visit our Ohio Hunting page.

 Find More Places We Protect